-The EPA's RI calculation results in a uniform annual cost for all residents served by the utility.
+As described in Chapter 1, the EPA's RI calculation results in a uniform annual cost for all residents served by the utility.
 The WARi approach is used by NBC to calculate financial burdens more accurately.

-Table 11-18 indicates the color key used in the tables and maps on the following pages showing examples of financial impacts in the NBC service area.
+Consistent with Chapter 1, Table 11-16 indicates the color key used in the tables and maps on the following pages showing examples of financial impacts in the NBC service area.
 Green areas on tables and maps indicate low financial burden and red areas indicate high financial burden.